Educational Leadership Certificate Curriculum

 Internship

-The internship is the capstone experience for students in either the M.Ed. or the certificate program in Educational Leadership.
+The internship is the capstone experience for students in either the M.Ed. in Educational Leadership or the Post-Master's Certificate in Administration and Supervision.
 The purpose of the internship is twofold: to provide an opportunity for students to apply and develop their conceptual knowledge and understanding of educational leaderships under the guidance of an experienced school leader; and to provide an opportunity to assess and evaluate the performance of the intern in a real administrative and leadership context.
-M.Ed. students must have 30 credits completed before being able to take the internship, while certificate students need to have completed 15 credits prior to the internship.

 Completion Time